MalifaciousGames/Mali-s-Macros/a-macro/README.md

 ```

 ### Choice attribute ###
+Accepts : `number / 'string'(comma-separated) / [array]`

 The `choice` attribute creates groups of links, if one of them is clicked, all the others will be removed from the page.
+A single link can belong to multiple choice groups by supplying a comma-separated string or an array.

 ```html
 <<adel "Option 1" choice 'opt'>>